-- (1) The aim and objectives of the observation must be known to the observer. - (2) The basis for the scientific judgment to be made by the observer must be clearly defined.

-- То depth, accuracy of his observations (3) increase the range, against and errors in perception, а scientist guard broad background of field in which requires а the he works. - (4) To sharpen his perceptive power, he has to acquire abundant practice in the art of examining the phenomena with an alert and questioning mind. - (5) Since emotional and intellectual biases can present accuracy of observation, the observer should make а impartial study of the phenomena.
-Whenever possible, he should repeat observations to whether the results see will be the same on each occasion or not. - (6) Because human biases mav introduce errors, the observer should the mechanical devices collect use to data whenever possible. - (7) He write his descriptions carefully in should precise and that no concrete terms, other interpretation so can possibly be placed on his words. - (8) The recording should be accurate.
+- (1) The aim and objectives of the observation must be known to the observer. - (2) The basis for the scientific judgment to be made by the observer must be clearly defined. - (3) To increase the range, depth, accuracy of his observations and guard against errors in perception, a scientist requires a broad background of the field in which he works. - (4) To sharpen his perceptive power, he has to acquire abundant practice in the art of examining the phenomena with an alert and questioning mind. - Since emotional and intellectual biases present accuracy of (5) can observation, the observer should make a impartial study the phenomena.
+Whenever whether results will be the possible, he should repeat observations see the to same on each occasion or not. - human introduce observer should Because biases may the the (6) errors, use mechanical devices collect data whenever possible. to - (7) He should write his descriptions carefully in precise and concrete terms, so that no other interpretation can possibly be placed on his words. - (8) The recording should be accurate.
 While recording he should not leave any important information.